 Headless commerce requires modern frameworks (like ReactJS or AngularJS) to build the front end.

-The next level of the headless commerce architecture involves the back-end division into microservices.
-These are essential ecommerce website parts, like search, catalog, shopping cart, and others, which operate in isolation from one another.
+These are essential ecommerce website parts, like search, online catalog, shopping cart, and others, which operate in isolation from one another.

 What is headless commerce vs. monolithic architecture?